 If we extrapolate this study to dogs, whose biochemical and cellular make-up is like ours, then we can probably surmise that increased activity will be linked to longer telomeres in them as well - longer telomeres and thus a longer life.

 Since any exercise was of benefit in the study, then even the simplest movements, the easiest of fitness programs should increase the longevity of our canine family.
 And low impact exercise like balance training will slow the cellular aging process within our dogs.

 Balance training also strengthens the muscles that stabilize our dogs and help prevent falls.
-As your dog loses strength due to aging, the slow, methodical movements of balance training work can be used to counter the aging process.
+As your dog loses strength associated with aging, the slow, methodical movements of balance training work can be used to counter it.